lsr1991/lsr1991.github.io/about.md

 In the novel, *The Strange Case of Dr. Jekyll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).

-There are currently two themes built on Poole:

 * [Hyde](http://hyde.getpoole.com)
 * [Lanyon](http://lanyon.getpoole.com)